DavidMente/wc3_liquipedia/README.md

-Create a new database named "Warcraft".
+Create a new database named "warcraft".
 Then use the SQL files to create tables and insert data.

 Migrate in the following order: